Ultimate Guide about Teahouse Trekking in Nepal

 Nepal is known as a paradise for hikers, and there are various routes suitable for different people.
 Nepal now has at least dozens of mature trekking routes, from entry-level to the toughest, you can easily choose the route that suits you.
-In this travel guide, you will not only read a detailed introduction to the best time for trekking in Nepal, trekking routes and trekking costs, but also all aspects of teahouse trekking in Nepal.
+In this travel guide, you will read a detailed introduction to all aspects of teahouse trekking in Nepal including best time, routes, costs, etc.

 Best Time for Trekking in Nepal

 The best time of the year for Nepalese trekking is from Mid September to Mid November.
 The air is clear, the sky is blue, and the temperature is pleasant.
 One thing to note, the hotel is often overcrowded during the peak season.
 Please book in advance.

 Mid-March, April, and May is the second-best time for trekking in Nepal.
 The weather is suitable.
 The road condition is much better than in the late winter.
 And the scenery is breathtaking.
 In March, the rape blossoms bloom first on the hillside.
 The endless golden color and the snow-capped mountains complemented each other, which was extremely magnificent.
 Then, the cherry blossoms in the Annapurna Mountains are in full bloom, and the petals fall on the mountain path as if it is a fairy tale world.
 In late April and May, the alpine azaleas under the snow-capped mountains bloom everywhere.